Rayanworkout/Email-Spam-Detector/README.md

 source .venv/bin/activate

-pip install -r requirements.txt pip install notebook
+pip install -r requirements.txt

 jupyter notebook
 ```

 In the first cell, you can modify the `DATASET_SIZE` variable to change the size of the dataset.
-The default value is 5000, because my computer cannot handle the entire dataset, which is 16315 lines long.
+The default value is 6000, because my computer cannot handle the entire dataset, which is 16315 lines long.

+_Disclaimer: the smaller the dataset, the less accurate the model will be, right now with 6000 lines, the model has an accuracy of 0.96, but it still makes mistakes._